 Stop judging yourself because you have desire.
 You are supposed to have desire.
 We wouldn’t feel moved to do anything in the world without desire.
 We’d spend our whole lives stuck without desire.

 Desire is beautiful and Pleasure is our birthright.

 RELATED: Experience more pleasure this year.
-Take the Pleasure Challenge.
+Join my 21-Day to Pleasure & Intimacy Activation.

 Whether you believe in a “God” or not, no God would be so cruel as to give us the ability to feel pleasure and desire, to have orgasms, to experience ecstasy and then point a finger at us and tell us “NO!
 Don’t do that!”

 That would be ridiculous.
 We are meant to use what we have and experience the ecstasy that is possible in nature, in love, in sex, in orgasm, in the divine, in creativity.
 How wonderful that we have such an innate capacity for pleasure.